firesale/docs/en/8-change-log.md

 * *Additions*
 	* Added custom route mapping for all FireSale pages
 	* Added multiple currency options, driven by the open exchange API
+	* Added multiple tax bands
-	* Added basic multi-tax rate system
+	* Added a new optional brands feature
 	* Added 5 new payment gateways
 	* Added many install checks to easier debug installation issues with the core
 	* Added automatic route installation